jules2689/trudeau/trudeau/2020-04-18/post_news.md

-You are absolutely correct in describing testing and tracings being key and actions in thecovid-19 process.
+You are absolutely correct in describing testing and tracing as being key and actions in thecovid-19 process.
-We also understand that different provinces face different circumstances. and in Quebec and the federal government is always not only willing but most often always able to provide guidance that may be helpful in the local circumstances and provide any logistical support and any procurement support when incomes to making equipment and testing equipment available to provinces and territories.
+We also understand that different provinces face different circumstances. and in Quebec and the federal government is always not only willing but most often always able to provide guidance that may be helpful in the local circumstances and provide any logistical support and any procurement support when it comes to making equipment and testing equipment available to provinces and territories.
-So we want to do this as much ANSIs needed and that's what we will continue to do.
+So we want to do this as much as is needed and that's what we will continue to do.

 ---